depalmafarr/bonfire-challenge/README.md

 # Bonfire Challenge

-I was challenged to recreate a photoshop file using html and css.
+Recieved a challenge to recreate a photoshop file using html and css.

 # Bonfire Chellenge dev process